12 Baltimore Thrift Stores That Put The Charm In Charm City

 Whether you plan to take the city’s Water Taxi or explore on foot, by bike, or by car, we’ve teed up the best thrift stores Baltimore offers.

 Heck, we’ve even got some thrift shopping tips you can use as you peruse the racks.
+Or just watch our video highlights below if you’d prefer.

 If you need a little extra motivation to thrift rather than buy new, jump to the bottom to explore the eco-benefits of shopping at thrift stores in Baltimore, MD and beyond.